 Our video editor provides access to thousands of stock audio and video files from StoryBlocks that you can use in your projects.
-Once you've exported a video that contains these stock files and paid for them (e.g. via a subscription), you have the right to use the resulting video for commercial or non-commercial purposes and share it freely on social media and other platforms – this content is cleared for use!
+Once you've exported a video that contains these stock files and paid for them through one of our subscription plans, you have the right to use the resulting video for commercial or non-commercial purposes and share it freely on social media and other platforms – this content is cleared for use!

 You may not, however, redistribute the individual underlying stock files, use them in other editing programs, share, or sell them - see Appendix 1 on our Terms and Conditions page to read the full StoryBlocks End User License Agreement.

-Unfortunately, in rare cases an incorrect copyright claim on an audio track or video clip can lead to a video being blocked on Instagram or Facebook or YouTube.
+Unfortunately, in rare cases an incorrect copyright claim on an audio track or video clip can lead to a video being blocked on Instagram, Facebook or YouTube.

 Here are some ways to solve this, depending on your situation: